chef/chef-web-docs/content/environments.md

 Values that are stored in a data bag are global to the organization and are available to any environment.
-There are two main strategies that can be used to store per-environment data within a data bag: by using a top-level key that corresponds to the environment or by using separate items for each environment.
+There are two main strategies that can be used to store environment data within a data bag: by using a top-level key that corresponds to the environment or by using separate items for each environment.